Dog tag: Production

 Dog tags are usually fabricated from a corrosion-resistant metal.

 There is a recurring myth about the notch situated in one end of the dog tags issued to United States Army personnel during World War II, and up until the Korean War era.
 It was rumored that the notch's purpose was that, if a soldier found one of his comrades on the battlefield, he could take one tag to the commanding officer and stick the other between the teeth of the soldier to ensure that the tag would remain with the body and be identified.

 In reality, the notch was used with the Model 70 Addressograph Hand Identification Imprinting Machine (a pistol-type imprinter used primarily by the Medical Department during World War II).
 American dogtags of the 1930s through 1980s were produced using a Graphotype machine, in which characters are debossed into metal plates.
 Some tags are still debossed, using earlier equipment, and some are embossed (with raised letters) on computer-controlled equipment.

 It appears instructions that would confirm the notch's mythical use were issued at least unofficially by the Graves Registration Service during the Vietnam War to Army troops headed overseas.

 Usage

 Military

 Dog tags commonly contain two copies of the information, either in the form of a single tag that can be broken in half, or as two identical tags on the same chain.

 This purposeful duplication allows one tag, or half-tag, to be collected from an individual's dead body for notification, while the duplicate remains with the corpse if the conditions of battle prevent it from being immediately recovered.

-Although typically worn around the neck, dog tags have been worn on boot laces and wristbands etc. Dog tags are traditionally part of the makeshift battlefield memorials soldiers created for their fallen comrades.
+Although typically worn around the neck, dog tags have been worn on boot laces and wristbands.
+Dog tags are traditionally part of the makeshift battlefield memorials soldiers created for their fallen comrades.
 The casualty's rifle with bayonet affixed is stood vertically atop the empty boots, with the helmet over the rifle's stock.
 The dog tags hang from the rifle's handle or trigger guard.